stuarteberg/graph-tool/README.md

-graph-tool --- an efficient python module for analysis of graphs
+graph-tool -- an efficient python module for analysis of graphs
 ================================================================

 graph-tool is an efficient python module for manipulation and statistical analysis of graphs.
-It contains several general graph measurements data structures and algorithms, such as degree or properties distributions, degree or properties correlations, clustering, graph filtering, interactive graph layout, random graph generation, detection of community structure, and more.
+It contains several general graph measurements, data structures and algorithms, such as vertex and edge properties, online graph filtering, nearest neighbour statistics, clustering, interactive graph layout, random graph generation, detection of community structure, and more.

 Contrary to most other python modules with similar functionality, the core data structures and algorithms are implemented in C++, making